Chaitanyabsprip/Chaitanyabsprip/markdown/resume_general.md

     and deploy times.
   - Held responsibility for mentoring and training an intern.

 - **Zellerfeld** (Nov 2022 - Jan 2023)
   Mobile Application Developer (Android)
   Technologies Used: Kotlin, Jetpack Compose.

-  - Worked on 3d modelling using depth perception camera.
+  - Worked on 3d modeling using depth perception camera.
   - Implemented a relative positioning system to track movement of the phone in the _3-dimensional space_.

 - **Zargun ES** (Dec 2019 - May 2020)
   Mobile Application Developer
   Technologies Used: Dart, Flutter, MongoDB, Firebase.
   - Led a team in the development of a cross-platform mobile application as a part of IOT system using Flutter framework.

 ## Projects

-1. **Crimson**
+- **Crimson**
   Technologies Used: Flutter, Dart, Firebase Realtime Database, Firebase Auth

   Developing a cross-platform, menstrual cycle tracking mobile application in association with The Period Society, Navi Mumbai.
-Additional to tracking the menstrual cycle and providing general menstrual health tips, the application allows the user to share their menstrual cycle information with their spouse and other users.
+In addition to tracking the menstrual cycle and providing general menstrual health tips, the application allows the user to share their menstrual cycle information with their spouse and other users.
 Flutter framework, Firebase.

-2. **Flivver**
+- **Flivver**
   Technologies Used: Dart

-   Developed and published a dart package that allows the user to create custom events and callbacks.
+  Developed and published a flutter and dart package that allows the user to create custom events and callbacks.

-3. **Semantic Search**
+- **Semantic Search**
   Technologies Used: Python, Flask, Lua

-4. **Present.nvim**
-   Technologies Used: Lua, neovim

-5. **Automated Whatsapp Messaging**
-   Technologies Used: Python, Selenium

-6. **B. Tech Project**
-   Technologies Used: Python, Jupyter Notebooks, Keras, Tensorflow.

-7. **MinWal**
-   Technologies Used:

-8. Neovim
-9. Docker Workspace
-10.
+  Developed a semantic search engine for my note-base and accompanying neovim plugin.
+The plugin gives me the ability to search my note base directly from my editor.

 ## Education